-The purpose of the transportation and mobility is to provide the submission of a Traffic Impact Assessment (TIA) to address the network improvements required to serve a proposed development.
+The purpose of the transportation and mobility is to provide the submission of a Traffic Impact Assessment (TIA) to address the network improvements, if required, to serve a proposed development.

-Traffic Impact Assessment (TIA)The Greenfield Estates and Westgate Business Park TIA shall be submitted as separate assessments due to the proximity to separate Highways.
-Highway 18 and Highway 44
+Traffic Impact Assessment (TIA) - The Greenfield Estates and Westgate Business Park TIA Study shall be submitted as separate assessments due to the proximity to different provincial highways (Highway 18 and Highway 44).

-The TIA address the internal road network, including the design, capacity and timing of the network improvements necessary to serve the subject site; the perimeter road network, including the design, capacity and timing of construction required to serve the subject site; and the coordination of the development of the subject site with timing of construction and capacity of any transportation improvements.
+The TIA Study also addresses the internal road network, including the design, capacity and timing of the network improvements necessary to serve the subject site; the perimeter road network, including the design, capacity and timing of construction required to serve the subject site; and the coordination of the development of the subject site with timing of construction and capacity of any transportation improvements.